sudiptob2/leet-easy/README.md

 ```
 ## Contributing

 We are very happy to see you here.
-Before sending your pull requests, make sure that you read the whole workflow and the contributing guidelines given below.
-If you have any doubt regarding the contributing guide, please feel free to [state it clearly in an issue](https://github.com/sudiptob2/leet-easy/issues/new/choose)
+Before sending your pull requests, make sure that you read the whole workflow and the naming conventions mentioned in the [contributing guidelines](docs/CONTRIBUTING.md).

+If you have any doubts regarding the contributing guidelines, please feel free to [state it clearly in an issue](https://github.com/sudiptob2/leet-easy/issues/new/choose).
+All the best!
-### Workflow
-1. Go to the issues tab and find an issue you would like to work on.

-    1.1.
-Clarify any doubts in the comments section of the issue.

-2. Fork the project

-3. Create a branch and make small changes on it.

-4. Create a **draft PR**

-5. Then make other changes and push to the remote branch you created.

-In this way, the maintainers will be able to provide early reviews and comments for your commits which will save time later on.

-6. Once the above steps are done, you can change the PR from *draft to active*

-7. Once the PR is approved, make sure to update and sync your branch

-8. Wait for the maintainers to merge your contribution

-9. Congratulations!
-You made your first contribution to Leet Easy

-Keep contributing.
-We're eager to see your contributions!

-For **naming conventions and standard practices for commits, branches and PRs** refer to the [contributing guidelines](docs/CONTRIBUTING.md).